United States Air Force Academy: Commemorative displays

-The "Core Values Ramp" (formerly known as the "Bring Me Men Ramp") leads down from the main Terrazzo level toward the parade field.
+The "Core Values Ramp" (formerly known as the "Bring Me Men Ramp") leads down from the main terrazzo level toward the parade field.
 On in-processing day, new cadets arrive at the base of the ramp and start their transition into military and academy life by ascending the ramp to the Terrazzo.
 From 1964 to 2004, the portal at the base of the ramp was inscribed with the words "Bring me men ..." taken from the poem, "The Coming American," by Samuel Walter Foss.
 In a controversial move following the 2003 sexual assault scandal, the words "Bring me men ..." were taken down and replaced with the academy's (later adopted as the Air Force's) core values: "Integrity first, service before self, and excellence in all we do."

-Air Academy High School
+Education of dependent children

+USAFA is within the Academy School District 20.
+The zoned schools for areas on post are: Douglass Valley Elementary, Eagle View Middle School, and Air Academy High School.

 With an enrollment of over 1300, Air Academy High School is the only high school in the United States built on a military academy.
 It ranks in the top ten in the state in academic standards.
 Part of School District 20 (D20), its marching band regularly places in the top ten in state championships.
 D20 also maintains an elementary school on the academy grounds.